layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/introduction-to-devops-and-site-reliability-engineering/iac/iac/terraform.md

 - Version control your infrastructure like any other code, making collaboration and rollbacks a breeze.
 - Re-use infrastructure components as modular "Terraform modules," promoting consistency and efficiency.

-Why should software developers learn Terraform?
+### Why Should You Use Terraform?

 Let's face it, software development is already complex enough.
 Focusing on creative coding, solving problems, and building great features should be your top priority.
 By leveraging the power of Terraform, you can:

 - Ship your code faster

     No more waiting for IT teams to provision infrastructure.
 Terraform automates the process, allowing you to deploy your code quickly and efficiently.

 - Focus on what matters

     By eliminating manual infrastructure tasks, you free up valuable time and mental energy to focus on what you do best – write amazing code!

 - Collaborate better

     Terraform's human-readable configuration files make it easy for developers and other teams to collaborate on infrastructure management.

 - Achieve consistency

     With Terraform, your infrastructure is defined as code, ensuring consistency and repeatability across different environments.

 - Embrace reusability

     Terraform modules allow you to build reusable infrastructure components, saving you time and effort in the long run.